Cavalier & Roundhead Route

 • Cyanotype images created as part of a workshop delivered in Barley Hill School with Year 3 pupils in 2022.

-• A version of the completed ‘logo’ for the trail
+• A version of the completed ‘logo’ for the trail, created using images made by pupils in Year 3 of Barley Hill School in 2022.

 The design process

-In July 2021 Thame Town Council appointed public artist, Nicola Henshaw to lead on this work.
+In July 2021 Thame Town Council appointed public artist, Nicola Henshaw to lead on the ‘Art leading Wayfinding’ project.
 Find out more about her here: https://nicolahenshaw.co.uk.

 Nicola’s designs for the Lea Park Fun Fact Trail were influenced by